Facebook (FB) Q1 2017 Results - Earnings Call Transcript

 Sheryl Kara Sandberg - Facebook, Inc.

 On the issue you raised with the Facebook female engineers, I'm really glad to have a chance to address this because this is an issue I take very seriously.
 On the specific report on this study, the study was conducted by a former employee with very incomplete data.
-When that study was shared with people internally, and we have that culture where people do studies and share things, and we're really glad because that helps focus issues, we immediately conducted our own research using the full data.
+When that study was shared with people internally, and we have that culture where people do studies and share things, and we're really glad because that helps surface issues, we immediately conducted our own research using the full data.

 And what we found is that the main reason code was sent back at different rates was not correlated with gender.
 It was correlated with level, and the fact that we have more male senior engineers was explaining it.
 If you compared male and female engineers at the same level, there was not this discrepancy.